rshelnutt/st-bootstrap.js/README.md

    ```

 ## Custom Form Manager (CFM)
-To enable a responsive rebuild of the custom forms on your page, you must insert the following line directly beneath the *boot-closepage.inc* in your Page Properties.
+To enable a responsive rebuild of any custom form on a page, insert the following line directly beneath the *boot-closepage.inc* in your form's Page Properties.

 ```html
 <script src="../scripts/CFManagerBS4.js"></script>